orbs-network/ton-vote/README.md

 * Votes are weighted by TON coin balance.
 Results are calculated in regards to a historic snapshot of the balances that is pre-defined in the proposal.
 This helps prevent users from manipulating the vote by purchasing/borrowing tokens for the sake of the vote only.
 This also makes sure that every token can only be used by a single voter.

 * Counting of the votes occurs client-side.
 We can't tally the votes on-chain since a contract cannot read historic account state.
 By counting the votes client-side we still reach a pretty good degree of trustlessness.
 Everyone can be convinced on their own machine that the result is correct.
+This is a similar trade-off as done on [snapshot.org](https://snapshot.org/) which is the most popular DAO voting platform today.

 * This simplified "system" supports a single proposal.
 Users can vote multiple times and change their mind, the most recent vote takes.

+## How can you verify the results?

+We took great care to make sure the voting process and calculation is decentralized and trustless.
+You can verify the results by yourself and you are not required to trust anyone in the process.

+1. Votes are sent as on-chain transactions to a smart contract on mainnet: https://tonscan.org/address/EQANFJgI3ahDXtSXEGkWYNR7Lqr6dBrVtrCTem5_DuQtTcDT

+2. You can open this contract in an explorer and see all transactions sent to it with their votes as comments.
+You can also see the contract code since it is [verified](https://verifier.ton.org/EQANFJgI3ahDXtSXEGkWYNR7Lqr6dBrVtrCTem5_DuQtTcDT).
+The source includes parameters of the vote like its duration and which addresses are subject to the freeze.

+3. The browser app that displays the results is open source and served from GitHub Pages on [this repo](https://github.com/orbs-network/dao-vote).
+It does not require any hidden servers in order to calculate the results.
+You can even fork this repo and run your own version of the app to make sure 100% that this is the code running in your browser.

+4. When you press the "Verify" button next to the results, your browser will download all the votes sent to the contract by using TON RPC API.
+Your browser will query the balance of each voter in the snapshot time using TON RPC API.
+Your browser will then combine the results by applying the weight for each vote as the balance.
+This entire process happens client-side making it 100% trustless.

+5. To alleviate any concerns that the TON RPC API gateways might influence the results somehow, the client also allows you to provide your own RPC endpoints.
+You can find this option under "Settings".
+You are welcome to rely on any RPC endpoint you trust or run your own endpoint to be 100% trustless.

+6. When Ethereum, which is considered successfully decentralized by the industry, held [similar votes](https://cointelegraph.com/news/eip-999-why-a-vote-to-release-parity-locked-funds-evoked-so-much-controversy) community-wide, the process was similar.
+So we are in good company.

 ## Walkthrough of the implementation